-The MSc in Computing (Data Analytics) is a specialist post-graduate programme run by the Dublin Institute of Technology Schools of Computing and Mathematical Sciences designed to create hybrid technologists to work in the growing and important area of data analytics.
-Data analytics is the science of extracting actionable insight from large amounts of raw data.
-Hybrid technologists are graduates equipped with deep technical skills (in data management, data mining, probability and statistics, and machine learning), but also with the softer skills (in communications, research and problem solving) required to work effectively within organisations.
+The MSc in Computing (Data Analytics) programme aims to produce graduates with the knowledge and skills to work with large amounts of raw data and extract meaningful insights from it.
+Graduates are equipped with deep technical skills (in data management, data mining, probability and statistics, and machine learning), but also with the softer skills (in communications, research and problem solving) required to work effectively within organisations.

 Entry Requirements:The minimum admission requirements for entry to the programme are a B.Sc.
 (Honours) in Computer Science, Mathematics or other suitably numerate discipline with computing as a significant component.
 The degree should be at the level of Honours 2.1 or better or at Honours 2.2 or better with at least 2 years of relevant work experience.
 Applicants with other qualifications at Honours 2.1 or better level and relevant experience may also be considered.